Helical Liquids in Semiconductors: Realization of helical edge states

 \subsection{Helical channels in various materials}

 In addition to HgTe composite quantum wells, the quantum spin Hall effect was predicted in InAs/GaSb heterostructures~\cite{Liu:2008}.
 Here, it can be described by an extended BHZ model including additional terms induced by the bulk inversion asymmetry and the surface inversion asymmetry.
 These additional terms modify the location of the phase transition between the quantum spin Hall and the trivial insulating phases (phase boundary in the parameter space).
 However, they do not alter the character of the phases that transit to each other, so the helical edge states are protected by the $\mathbb{Z}_2$ invariant as in HgTe.
-In addition, the heterostructure consisting of an electron layer and a hole layer allows inducing topological phase electrically, by a gate.
+In addition, the heterostructure consisting of an electron layer and a hole layer allows inducing topologically nontrivial phase electrically, by a gate.
 Soon after the theoretical proposals, quantum spin Hall states were reported in experiments in HgTe~\cite{Konig:2007} and InAs/GaSb~\cite{Knez:2011}.
 For HgTe, a finite edge conductance is observed when the quantum-well width exceeds a critical value, whereas a narrower well remains insulating.
 For both HgTe and InAs/GaSb, a conductance close to the quantized value was observed for sufficiently short edges.
 The nonlocal conductance expected for edge transport was also demonstrated in \cite{Roth:2009} and \cite{Suzuki:2013} for these materials.
+Concerning the InAs/GaSb heterostructures, it is known that their material properties strongly depend on the details of fabrication processes.
+This fact leads to conflicting experimental results, which may cast doubts on their topological nature, as we will discuss in section~\ref{Sec:Exp}.

 There are other quantum spin Hall systems potentially hosting helical edge channels.
 Accompanied by the rapid progress on novel van der Waals heterostructures~\cite{Geim:2013}, the quantum spin Hall effect was predicted in two-dimensional transition-metal dichalcogenides~\cite{Cazalilla:2014,Qian:2014}, including 1T'-WTe$_2$ monolayer~\cite{Tang:2017}, further boosting the community's interest in topological phases of monolayer materials.
 The experimental indication of edge channels was reported in 1T'-WTe$_2$ monolayers~\cite{Tang:2017,Wu:2018}.
 On the one hand, spectroscopic observations of the gapless edge channels accompanied by a bulk gap at the Fermi level through the scanning tunneling microscope (STM) and the scanning tunneling spectroscopy (STS) were reported~\cite{Jia:2017}.
 On the other hand, a contradicting STM study of \cite{Song:2018} concluded instead a semimetal-like gapless bulk band structure.
 Furthermore, topological edge channels were observed in spectroscopic measurements on bismuthene on SiC~\cite{Reis:2017} and ultrathin Na$_3$Bi films~\cite{Collins:2018}, albeit these materials so far lack transport measurements.
 Remarkably, there was an experimental indication of a hTLL along the edge channels of bismuthene on SiC~\cite{Stuhler:2019}.
 In comparison to earlier semiconductor-based materials HgTe and InAs/GaSb, the more recent van der Waals heterostructures tend to have a larger bulk gap and thus better topological protection for the edge states.
 Whereas currently there are only a handful of examples of semiconductor-based materials hosting helical channels, we expect the helical liquid to exist in a broader variety of materials.